Impact

 Affected Systems

-The affected vendor is Mozilla, specifically the Firefox browser.
-The flaw exists in all versions prior to Firefox 150 and the earlier ESR releases before 140.10, where the Web Codecs API could access memory that was never initialized.
+The affected vendor is Mozilla, specifically the Firefox browser and Thunderbird mail client.
+The flaw exists in all versions prior to Firefox 150 and Firefox ESR 140.10, as well as Thunderbird versions before 150 and Thunderbird ESR 140.10, where the Web Codecs API could access memory that was never initialized.

 Risk and Exploitability

-No publicly available CVSS score or EPSS value is provided, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 7.3 indicates a high potential impact.
+The EPSS score is not available, and the vulnerability is not listed in CISA KEV.
 Because the flaw occurs in the Web Codecs API, it is most likely exploitable through malicious web content that leverages the codec functionality.
 No confirmed exploits exist, but the potential for data leakage warrants patching before any exploit is discovered.
 The attack vector is likely remote, delivered via web pages, but the specific feasibility remains uncertain.

 OpenCVE Enrichment